adi-dee/scroll-tell/README.md

 ← `flexbox.html`: Simple multimedia scrolling, flexbox layout.

-This example linked below shows you how to integrate a flexbox layout with various types of multimedia and the HTML dataset techniques explained in the Bill Shander LinkedIn tutorial to change images, graphs and videos.
+This example linked below shows you how to
+- integrate a flexbox layout with various types of multimedia and
+- swop media using the HTML dataset techniques explained in the Bill Shander LinkedIn tutorial to change images, graphs and videos.

 (Flexbox scrollama](https://scrollytelling-tutorial.glitch.me/basic/)